 Competitive Swimming

-Is My Swim Time Good?
-Swimming Standards by Age Explained
+Is My Swim Time Good for My Age?
+B/BB/A/AA Standards by Age Group

 By Fabio Verschoor•05 Feb 2026•10 min

-Is My Swim Time Good?
-Swimming Standards by Age Explained
+Is My Swim Time Good for My Age?
+B/BB/A/AA Standards by Age Group

 You just swam a 1:05 in the 100 freestyle.
 Is that good?